 - Instacart marks up some of the product’s prices (for example: milk), but promises in-store prices for others (e.g., Whole Foods), so you may be paying more for the same food.
 It’s hard to tell sometimes unless you’re really paying attention (or you know what stuff costs).
 One study found that Instacart marks up groceries 23%, on average.
 Yipes!

 - There is a “chat” feature on the Instacart app, which most shoppers take full advantage of.
 So although you’re not at the store, you may be engaging in quite a lot of texting with your shopper about inevitable substitutions.
 This can be somewhat annoying, but it also ensures you’re more likely to get the products you want in the end.
 (You can also specify ahead of time whether you prefer a refund or a substitution for specific items, in case you don’t have time to chat with your shopper.)

 - They screw up a lot.
 In my experience, they screw up at least one thing in every order.
 I’m the type who doesn’t have time to remedy the problem, so… I just live with it.
 One time, I got 20 lbs of the wrong dog food, so I donated it to the local shelter.
 Then I had to go out and buy dog food (again, first world problems, but….).

 All in all, Instacart is nice because you can get food or goods quickly from just about anywhere (but not Trader Joe’s, sadly — from what I understand, they kinda hate each other), but it’s fairly pricey and they tend to make mistakes and blow up your phone with text messages while they are shopping.
-But if you need groceries (and drugstore items) now, especially if it’s an item not available through Amazon Prime Now, Instacart is your best bet.
+But if you need groceries (and drugstore items) now, especially if it’s an item not available through Amazon Prime Now or Amazon Pantry, Instacart is your best bet.